matplotlib/matplotlib/doc/users/artists.rst

 :class:`~matplotlib.ticker.Formatter` instances which control where the ticks are placed and how they are represented as strings.

-Each ``Axis`` object contains a :attr:`~matplotlib.axis.Axis.label` attribute (this is what the :mod:`~matplotlib.pylab` calls to :func:`~matplotlib.pylab.xlabel` and :func:`~matplotlib.pylab.ylabel` set) as well as a list of major and minor ticks.
+Each ``Axis`` object contains a :attr:`~matplotlib.axis.Axis.label` attribute (this is what :mod:`~matplotlib.pylab` modifies in calls to :func:`~matplotlib.pylab.xlabel` and :func:`~matplotlib.pylab.ylabel`) as well as a list of major and minor ticks.
 The ticks are :class:`~matplotlib.axis.XTick` and :class:`~matplotlib.axis.YTick` instances, which contain the actual line and text primitives that render the ticks and ticklabels.
 Because the ticks are dynamically created as needed (eg. when panning and zooming), you should access the lists of major and minor ticks through their accessor methods :meth:`~matplotlib.axis.Axis.get_major_ticks` and :meth:`~matplotlib.axis.Axis.get_minor_ticks`.
 Although the ticks contain all the primitives and will be covered below, the ``Axis`` methods contain accessor methods to return the tick lines, tick labels, tick locations etc.:

 .. sourcecode:: ipython